Shah sets target of 200 seats for 2021 Bengal polls | Politics

 Shah sets target of 200 seats for 2021 Bengal polls

-Union Home Minister and top BJP leader Amit Shah Thursday set a target of 200 out of the total 294 seats in the 2021 West Bengal assembly elections and to come to power in the state, party sources said.
-Shah, who visited Bankura during the day to take stock of the party organisation, asked BJP functionaries to take a vow to work hard so that acheives the target, the sources said.
+Union Home Minister and top BJP leader Amit Shah Thursday set a target of winning 200 out of the total 294 seats in the 2021 West Bengal assembly elections, party sources said.
+Shah, who visited Bankura during the day to take stock of the party organization, asked BJP functionaries to take a vow to work hard so that achieves the target, the sources said.

 Shah, who had played a major role in expanding the party base during his tenure as BJP national president, had set a target of winning 22 seats out of the 42 Lok Sabha in the 2019 parliamentary polls.
-The party had bagged 18 seats, four less than ruling TMC, with a vote share of 40.5 per cent.
-Apart from holding an organisational meeting, he also met representatives of various communities and social groups at Bankura, which falls within the tribal Jangalmahal area.
+The party had bagged 18 seats, four less than ruling TMC, with a vote share of 40.5 percent.
+Apart from holding an organizational meeting, he also met representatives of various communities and social groups at Bankura, which falls within the tribal Jangalmahal area.

 It is one of the districts where BJP made deep inroads in the 2019 Lok Sabha polls and bagged both the parliamentary seats there.
 Shah is on a two-day tour to the state to take stock of BJP's preparedness ahead of 2021 assembly polls.